vmfarms/generate_updateinfo/README.md

 You can now take the appropriate updateinfo.xml file and inject it in your repository using the /usr/bin/modifyrepo command.

-*NOTE* that there is a other repo in the RELEASES variable.
-That is the repo where all packages that don't match a particular release number will be stored.
+*NOTE* that there is an 'other' release in the RELEASES variable.
+That is the directory where all packages that don't match a particular release number will be stored.
 You can use this for debugging or other tracking purposes.
 You don't need to inject this in to any of your repos.

 Example
 -------